Why is my child’s dentofacial development important?

 Parents are naturally concerned with the overall health and wellness of their growing children.
 Your child’s current and future health and wellness are directly linked to the growth and development of his or her face and mouth during the formative childhood years.
 It is therefore important to begin at an early age with regular evaluation of the skeletal and muscular structures that support the mouth and the airway.

 How can I ensure that my child’s dentofacial development is proceeding normally?

 At Winchester Dental, we work with in conjunction pediatricians and otolaryngologists (ENTs) to correct and ensure the proper craniofacial (dentofacial) development of our young patients.
 When this development proceeds properly, a child’s airway and the temporomandibular jaw joints can develop normally.
-If orthopedic correction is needed for either or both of the jaws, it is covered by most medical insurance, since this correction is viewed as a medical model.
-Please call our office for a consultation.

 What does orthopedic correction involve?